 Wondering what’s the best way to incorporate cold butter into flour?
 Use your fingers to mix!
 This will allow you to press the butter into flat discs and make sure each piece is coated with flour.

-Yes, after you mix the butter into the dry ingredients, it will look like sand!
-Add the milk and stir until you get a thick batter – almost like a cookie dough.
+Yes, after you mix the butter with the dry ingredients, it will look like sand!
+Add the milk and stir until you get a thick batter – almost like cookie dough.

 First and foremost, give your baking dishes a generous coating of butter.
 This will mix with the fruit and sugar to make the most incredible filling.

-Portion the fruit fillin between your baking dishes, then dollop on scoops of cobbler topping batter.
-I like to use a larger cookie scoop for this to make portioning easy.
+Portion the fruit filling between your baking dishes, then dollop on scoops of cobbler topping batter.

-Once you have your cobbler dollops, give them a little press down with the back of the cookie scoop to get a broader coverage of topping.
+Once you have your cobbler dollops, give them a little press-down with the back of the cookie scoop to get a broader coverage of the topping.

 6. bake the cobbler until bubbly